remore/burn/README.md

 * Shiru - This project had never been born if I had not found [this article](http://shiru.untergrund.net/articles/programming_nes_games_in_c.htm)
 * My friend from high school - I appreciate him for sending me fine-grained reviews as always
-* @josbrahol sent me a great pull request which contains many grammatical errors
+* @josbrahol and @buzzedword sent me a great pull request which contains many grammatical errors
 * @kdb424 sent me a pull request to fix a typo

 ### License